Gladstone Institutional Advisory LLC Sells 2,712 Shares of UnitedHealth Group Incorporated (NYSE:UNH)

-Gladstone Institutional Advisory LLC trimmed its position in UnitedHealth Group Incorporated (NYSE:UNH – Free Report) by 17.0% in the first quarter, HoldingsChannel.com reports.
+Gladstone Institutional Advisory LLC reduced its holdings in UnitedHealth Group Incorporated (NYSE:UNH – Free Report) by 17.0% in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
 The institutional investor owned 13,231 shares of the healthcare conglomerate’s stock after selling 2,712 shares during the quarter.
-Gladstone Institutional Advisory LLC’s holdings in UnitedHealth Group were worth $6,253,000 as of its most recent SEC filing.
+Gladstone Institutional Advisory LLC’s holdings in UnitedHealth Group were worth $6,253,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in UNH.
-Chelsea Counsel Co. bought a new position in UnitedHealth Group during the fourth quarter valued at $27,000.
-25 LLC bought a new position in shares of UnitedHealth Group during the first quarter valued at about $28,000.
-Freedom Wealth Alliance LLC bought a new position in shares of UnitedHealth Group during the fourth quarter valued at about $31,000.
-Cascade Investment Advisors Inc. bought a new stake in shares of UnitedHealth Group in the first quarter worth about $28,000.
-Finally, Kalos Management Inc. bought a new stake in shares of UnitedHealth Group in the first quarter worth about $34,000.
-85.69% of the stock is owned by institutional investors.
+Other hedge funds have also added to or reduced their stakes in the company.
+Chelsea Counsel Co. bought a new stake in UnitedHealth Group in the fourth quarter worth approximately $27,000.
+25 LLC acquired a new stake in UnitedHealth Group in the first quarter valued at approximately $28,000.
+Freedom Wealth Alliance LLC purchased a new position in UnitedHealth Group in the fourth quarter worth $31,000.
+Cascade Investment Advisors Inc. purchased a new position in UnitedHealth Group in the first quarter worth $28,000.
+Finally, Kalos Management Inc. purchased a new position in UnitedHealth Group in the first quarter worth $34,000.
+85.69% of the stock is currently owned by institutional investors.

 UnitedHealth Group (NYSE:UNH – Get Free Report) last announced its quarterly earnings data on Friday, July 14th.
-The healthcare conglomerate reported $6.14 earnings per share (EPS) for the quarter, topping the consensus estimate of $5.92 by $0.22.
-The business had revenue of $92.90 billion during the quarter, compared to the consensus estimate of $90.97 billion.
-UnitedHealth Group had a net margin of 6.06% and a return on equity of 26.72%.
-The firm’s quarterly revenue was up 15.6% compared to the same quarter last year.
-During the same quarter last year, the firm earned $5.57 earnings per share.
-As a group, equities research analysts predict that UnitedHealth Group Incorporated will post 24.83 earnings per share for the current year.
+The healthcare conglomerate reported $6.14 EPS for the quarter, beating the consensus estimate of $5.92 by $0.22.
+The firm had revenue of $92.90 billion for the quarter, compared to analyst estimates of $90.97 billion.
+UnitedHealth Group had a return on equity of 26.72% and a net margin of 6.06%.
+The company’s revenue was up 15.6% on a year-over-year basis.
+During the same period in the prior year, the company earned $5.57 EPS.
+Sell-side analysts forecast that UnitedHealth Group Incorporated will post 24.83 EPS for the current fiscal year.

 UnitedHealth Group Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, September 19th.
-Stockholders of record on Monday, September 11th will be given a dividend of $1.88 per share.
-This represents a $7.52 dividend on an annualized basis and a dividend yield of 1.56%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, September 19th.
+Investors of record on Monday, September 11th will be given a dividend of $1.88 per share.
 The ex-dividend date is Friday, September 8th.
-UnitedHealth Group’s dividend payout ratio (DPR) is presently 33.65%.
+This represents a $7.52 annualized dividend and a yield of 1.56%.
+UnitedHealth Group’s payout ratio is 33.65%.

 UnitedHealth Group Incorporated operates as a diversified health care company in the United States.
 It operates through four segments: UnitedHealthcare, Optum Health, Optum Insight, and Optum Rx.
 The UnitedHealthcare segment offers consumer-oriented health benefit plans and services for national employers, public sector employers, mid-sized employers, small businesses, and individuals; health care coverage, and health and well-being services to individuals age 50 and older addressing their needs; Medicaid plans, children's health insurance and health care programs; and health and dental benefits, and hospital and clinical services, as well as health care benefits products and services to state programs caring for the economically disadvantaged, medically underserved, and those without the benefit of employer-funded health care coverage.